 Toshiba and the IoT

-By introducing the new kits, Toshiba aims to give users the ability to introduce embedded development environments to promote apps focused on the Internet of Things and streaming media, among other content types.
+By introducing the new kits, Toshiba aims to give users the ability to create embedded development environments to promote apps focused on the Internet of Things and streaming media, among other content types.

 Toshiba has been helping to push the connected device market forward recently.
 In April, the company launched a new application processor designed for wearable technology.
 The TZ1001MBG, which is also part of Toshiba's ApP Lite family, is built with a processor, memory, sensor, and wireless communication functions.